 I’ve not talked much about it before, but I figured I couldn’t go wrong with showing you a raw picture of one of the dishes from my cookbook!

 For those of you working on a book, you know it’s not an easy feat.
-The styling is a biotch!
+The styling is a task.
 The patience is a mother and the photographer can be a right out monster.
-Especially when you’re not paying him!

 Cooked in about 45 minutes, these bad boys make me happy.
 Not as happy as the new pair of pumps Dave bought me for my b-day (pictured under Style Paella over to the right), but good for any beautiful cold, fall day.
-I also make this potaje with tripe!
-ABSOLUTELY DELISH!
+I also make this potaje with tripe.
+Absolutely delicious.

 Since I can’t share the “to be published” recipe of these utter goodness, hearty and ultra healthy beans, I’ll gladly share with you a quickie of sorts.
 This version omits some of the seasoning and added ingredients.
 There are benefits tho: no soaking, no fear of pressure cooking, no manual mashing of beans & less cooking time than dry, uncooked beans).
 Buy a can or two of Goya chickpeas, make a sofrito (refer to one of the “related posts” below for making sofrito) and cook them for about 20 minutes in a regular pot.
 I promise you’ll like them!
 Porsupuesto the full out recipe is the preferred cooking method and desired result.
 But we’re in a time crunch right, with it being the Holidays and all??
 Canned beans might just become your new friend!
 Plus I suspect most of you don’t own a pressure cooker, yet!? 🙂